Foodstand Challenges FAQs

 How often do I check in?

-For most Challenges, you’ll check in every time you eat or drink something.
-For example, if you’re doing the Eat Less Meat Challenge, you’ll check in every time you eat.
-Even if you just had an apple as a snack, you avoided meat, be sure to check in!
-For other Challenges like Make Your Lunch, you’ll check in when you’re eating lunch (once a day).
-You can check in as many times as you want each day, but each Challenge will have specific instructions.
+You should check in at least once a day to help you stay accountable, but for some Challenges, it is better to check in each time you eat or drink something.
+For example if you’re doing the Eat Less Meat Challenge, you’ll check in every time you eat anything.
+Even if you just had an apple as a snack, you avoided meat, so be sure to check in!
+For other Challenges like Avoid Sugar at Breakfast, Make Your Lunch, Cook Dinner, or Stop Eating 2 Hours Before Bed, you’ll check in once per day after you complete the Challenge action.

 What if I missed a check-in?
 Can I go back?

 You can go back one day to report a missed check-in.
-Just tap the back arrow on the check-in screen to report yesterday’s progress.
-At this time, we don’t let you back-fill a check-in past 1 day because we know to build good habits, you need to track them every day.
-No big deal if you missed more than 2 days.
-You can always restart!
+Just tap the back arrow on the green check-in screen to report yesterday’s progress.
+You can’t go back more than one day (if it’s Wednesday, you can’t check in for Monday) because we know that to build good habits, it’s best to check in right after you complete an action.
+No big deal if you missed more than 2 days—you can always restart!

 What if I don’t tell the truth?

-No sweat off our backs, but you’re only hurting yourself =).
-We know building good eating habits is SUPER hard and we all have days where we make choices we aren’t so proud of—and that’s ok!
+No sweat off our backs, you’re only hurting yourself ;) We know building good eating habits is SUPER hard and we all have days where we make choices we aren’t so proud of—and that’s okay!
 Slipping means you’re trying and that’s what’s most important.
-If you tell the truth, especially every time you slip, even if you use all your Free Passes, you’re more likely to be successful at building the habit.
-And don’t worry, all your check-ins are private as a default, so people won’t see unless you want them to.
+If you tell the truth every time you slip, even if you use all of your Free Passes, you’re more likely to be successful at actually building the habit.
+And don’t worry, by default all of your check-ins are private, so people won’t see unless you want them to.

 What is a Free Pass?